industrial-edge/ai-sdk-tutorials/howto-guides/00-setup-environments.md

 <!--
-SPDX-FileCopyrightText: Copyright (C) 2020 - 2024 Siemens AG
+SPDX-FileCopyrightText: Copyright (C) 2020 - 2025 Siemens AG

 SPDX-License-Identifier: MIT
 -->

 # How to setup environment manager environments

 You can use your preferred Python environment manager to create the Python environment.
-We show here the commands Python `venv`, taking project template Image Classification as an example.
+We show here the commands for Python `venv`, taking project template Image Classification as an example.
 For other project templates, you have to substitute the name `image_classification` as described in the template's README.

 > **Note**\
 > It is strongly recommended to create independent environments for project templates, and also for Jupyter Lab.